Mechanical Engineering

 - Mechanical Engineering

-The programs of study in Engineering aim to achieve a productive balance between depth of knowledge acquired in technical areas and breadth of knowledge acquired through humanities, arts and social sciences.
+The programs of study in engineering aim to achieve a productive balance between depth of knowledge acquired in technical areas and breadth of knowledge acquired through humanities, arts and social sciences.
 Depth involves the intensive study of a subject through specialization in a major field; breadth on the other hand plays an important role to equip the graduate in pursuit of a richer personal and professional life.
 Hence, the curriculum provides a firm background in the basic sciences through courses in mathematics, computer science, physics, and chemistry.
-It has a solid syllabus of engineering which lead to specialized courses that are primarily of a technical nature.
-In order to provide the student with a broad intellectual spectrum, elective courses are offered through the other faculties of the University.
+It has a solid syllabus of engineering that leads to specialized courses that are primarily of a technical nature.
+In order to provide the student with a broad intellectual spectrum, elective courses are offered through the other faculties of the university.